 On each day, the morning session consists of lectures, and the afternoon session is a computer lab where the topics of the morning are applied on example data (from 9:00 a.m. to 5:00 p.m. each day).
 During the computer labs there is plenty of time to work on your own data and get feedback on your models.

 Elizabeth is a doctoral student in Quantitative Psychology at the University of Kansas.
 Her research focuses on evaluating measurement invariance with an emphasis in longitudinal designs.
 In areas of applied research, Elizabeth has been involved in longitudinal children studies at Juniper Gardens as well as a national nursing study at Kansas University Medical Center, both in Kansas City.
 She also received the 2011 Multivariate Software Award, presented by Peter Bentler and Eric Wu.
 Elizabeth has been involved in Stats Camp since 2012.

-Go to the Stats Camp website to download course files for those who have enrolled in the course.
-Please download these files onto your computer before the first day of the course.
+Go to the Stats Camp website to download seminar files for those who have enrolled in the seminar.
+Please download these files onto your computer before the first day of the seminar.
 The files are password protected to respect the intellectual property rights of the instructors.
 By using your login information you agree not to share your login information or the content protected by it.

-After June 6th: Click Here to Access SEM with MPLUS Course Files
+After June 6th: Click Here to Access SEM with MPLUS Seminar Files